 Look For: Black drum, red drum, spotted seatrout, flounder, sheepshead, tautog.

-Look For: Black sea bass, weakfish, black drum, tautog, flounder, whiting, croaker.
+Look For: Black sea bass, sheepshead, black drum, tautog, whiting, croaker.

-Look For: Wahoo, blackfin tuna, grouper, vermilion snapper, black sea bass, porgy, triggerfish, grunts, amberjack.
+Look For: Wahoo, blackfin tuna, vermilion snapper, black sea bass, porgy, triggerfish, grunts, amberjack.

 Comments: Offshore action has been curtailed by consistently windy weather.
 But wahoo are there for the taking by trolling boats when conditions permit, along with blackfin tuna.
 Bottom fishing is excellent for vermilion snapper, black sea bass, triggerfish, grunts, red porgy and amberjack.
 The annual Shallow-water Grouper Spawning Season Closure is in effect through April 30 and red snapper cannot be harvested and must be released in the South Atlantic region.

 Comments: The Waccamaw River at Conway was at 8 feet Thursday at 4 p.m. and making good tides, making for good fishing conditions.
 Crappie are hitting minnows around brush and other structure, and bream are taking worms and nightcrawlers on the bottom.
 Eels and large shiners will work for catfish and bass are hitting crankbaits and plastic worms.
 The Little Pee Dee at Galivants Ferry remains up, at 7.9 feet Thursday at 4 p.m.